lgorissen/k4d/lab 28/README.md

 # 28. Kubernetes API Server: curl from within a Pod

 The DownwardAPI volume provides access to some metadata of a Pod and its Containers.
-You will want to talk directly to the Kubernetes API Server!
+But sometimes you will want to more.
+Then, you have talk directly to the Kubernetes API Server!

-We will show several ways to access the Kubernetes API Server:
+In this and the next couple of labs, we will show several ways to access the Kubernetes API Server:

-- Use *curl and the kubectl proxy*
+- **lab 27:** Use *curl and the kubectl proxy*
-- Use *curl - from within a Pod*
+- **lab 28:** Use *curl - from within a Pod*
-- Use *curl - and a sidecar Container*
+- **lab 29:** Use *curl - and a sidecar Container*
-- Use *client libraries*
+- **lab 30:** Use *client libraries*

 All-in-all, that should give you enough tools to handle your requirements.

-This lab will show how to access the Kubernetes API from within a Pod, using curl:
+This lab will show how to access the Kubernetes API from within a Pod, using curl.

-## Curl from within a Pod
+## 28.1 Curl from within a Pod

 The set-up for this lab will be: